Trudeau under fire for saying Grassy Narrows is Ontario’s responsibility

 “For decades now, the community’s health has been impacted and that can’t be resolved without a cleanup so the federal government is absolutely implicated in this process.”

-Pearshouse, who paid a visit to Grassy First Nation in December, said Canada is a signatory to a brand new United Nations convention on mercury, known as the Minamata Convention.
+Pearshouse, who paid a visit to Grassy Narrows First Nation in December, said Canada is a signatory to a brand new United Nations convention on mercury, known as the Minamata Convention.

 “Hopefully quite soon Canada will ratify that convention and when it does, there will be new obligations under international law.”